ahguerilla/movements/README.md

 #Staging release proccess

-1- ssh ahr@162.243.119.212 and do a git pull in  /opt/ahr/ahr
+1- ssh ahr@162.243.119.212 and do a git pull in  /opt/ahr/ahr 1.1 - You might need to add your remote in to pull from your own repo

 2- ssh root@162.243.119.212 and restart apache (ahr is not a sudoer)